Songwriter of "Burning Man", "Homemade", “That's Country Bro,” "Rearview Town," "Made in America," and "Some of It"

 J. R. WARD

-Songwriter of “90 Proof Sunrise,” “Southside of Empty,” and “Turn Your Eyes To Jesus”
+Songwriter of "We Don't Bring It Up," “90 Proof Sunrise,” “Southside of Empty,” and “Turn Your Eyes To Jesus”

 J.R.
 Ward is an independent country singer/songwriter originally from Chattanooga, TN who currently resides in Palm Coast, FL.
 Drawing influences from artists such as Waylon Jennings, Gary Allan, and Jamey Johnson, J.R. writes and sings songs that show elements of another time with a fresh new sound all of his own.
 J.R. tours throughout the Southeast and continues to win over crowds with his soulful authentic approach to his performances and songwriting.